kernelkit/infix/doc/boot.md

 | Size      | >= 16 MiB       |
 | Format    | EXT4 filesystem |

 Non-volatile storage of the system configuration and user data.
 Concretely, user data is everything stored under `/root` and `/home`.
-Depending on the operating mode, the configuration is either the NETCONF databases from `/cfg`, or the contents of `/etc` when operating in native mode.
+Depending on the operating mode, the configuration is either the NETCONF databases from `/cfg`, or the contents of `/etc` in classic mode.

 ### `var` - Variable Data